 With Sylvan’s Engineering programs in the Fort Myers and Naples region, learning is fun and exciting!
-Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!
+Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
+It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!

-Our Engineering courses in the Fort Myers and Naples region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
-Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼
+In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Fort Myers and Naples region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
+Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

-Our Engineering courses in the Fort Myers and Naples region feature:
+Sylvan’s Engineering programs in the Fort Myers and Naples region provide: